Some combinations of symptoms may cause doctors to suspect a diagnosis of amyloidosis. These are known as “red flags” for amyloidosis.

 c) Suspicion of hereditary amyloidosis usually arises if a person with a family history of amyloidosis develops symptoms of organ dysfunction that could be due to amyloidosis.
 Suspicion of hereditary amyloidosis in a patient without a family history of known amyloidosis usually arises late in disease, due to the rare nature of these conditions and the vague nature of the complaints.

-e) Suspicion of senile systemic amyloidosis usually arises when an elderly patient with heart failure responds poorly to conventional therapy and has characteristic findings on ECG and echocardiography.
+e) Suspicion of wild type ATTR amyloidosis usually arises when an elderly patient with heart failure responds poorly to conventional therapy and has characteristic findings on ECG and echocardiography.
 Until recently this diagnosis was often missed.
 In recent years doctors have realised that this diagnosis is actually far more common than was previously believed.
 Cardiologists are therefore more likely to make the diagnosis than they were in the past.

 In the video below, the staff of the NAC pathology laboratory explain how their work contributes to diagnosis and typing of amyloidosis: